rjellis/pijp-dti/README.md

 Calculates the eigenvalues and eigenvectors (and more) by fitting the DWI to the diffusion tensor model using Weighted Least Squares.
-In addition to the eigenvalues and eigenvectors, various measures of anisotropy are also calculated:
+Various measures of anisotropy are also calculated based on the eigenvalues/eigenvectos:

 * Fractional Anisotropy (FA)
 * Mean Diffusivity (MD)